SEND Local Offer

 How will Holly Corner Kindergarten support a child with a SEND?

-We use an assess plan, do and review cycle for children identified as having a SEND need.
-Children are initially provided a One Page Profile, which is developed between the child’s parents and keyperson.
-For Children with more complex needs a SEND support plan is developed through one planning with the family and any outside agency that supports the child to ensure we do everything we can to meet the child’s needs.
+We use an assess, plan, do and review cycle for children identified as having a SEND need.
+Children are initially provided a One Page Profile which is developed between the child’s parents and keyperson.
+For Children with more complex needs a support plan is developed through One Planning with the family and any outside agency that supports the child to ensure we do everything we can to meet the child’s needs.
 Both the One Page Profile and SEND support plan are reviewed regularly to ensure we continue to meet the needs of the child as they progress and develop.
-We may work with our area SENCO, Speech and Language Therapists, Inclusion Partners from Essex County Council, health visitors and the local Children’s Centre in order to support children in the setting.
+We may work with Speech and Language Therapists, Inclusion Partners from Essex County Council, health visitors and the local Children’s Centre in order to support children in the setting.

 The child’s keyperson aims to differentiate activities and resources to suit each child’s individual needs.